bridgecrewio/checkov-jetbrains-ide/README.md

 ## Disclaimer

-To use this checkov-intellij extension, you will need to create a free account at bridgecrew.cloud using your e-mail, the plugin uses Bridgecrew.cloud's fixes API to analyse and produce code fixes, and enrich the results provided into IntelliJ.
+To use this checkov-jetbrains plugin, you will need to create a free account at bridgecrew.cloud using your e-mail, the plugin uses Bridgecrew.cloud's fixes API to analyse and produce code fixes, and enrich the results provided into jetbrains IDE.
 Please notice bridgecrew [privacy policy](https://bridgecrew.io/privacy-policy/?utm_source=github&utm_medium=organic_oss&utm_campaign=checkov-vscode) for more details on collected data when using bridgecrew application.
 To generate fixes, files found to have triggered checkov violations are made available to the fixes API for the sole purpose of generating inline fixes code recommendations.

 ## Support